By Preet Majithia

 - 2023 World Champions

-- Diamond League Champions
+- 2025 Diamond League Champions

-- Winners of the 2025 World Race Walking and Combined Events Tours
+- Winners of the 2024 World Race Walking and Combined Events Tours

 - Best performers (by result) on the Continental Tour in the Hammer Throw

-Only one Wild Card can be used by a country in a given event - so if a country has both the 2023 World Champion and the Diamond League Champion and they happen to be different people, then the country would need to pick which Wild Card to use.
-The rules allow a country to enter a fourth person in an event where they have an athlete qualified via Wild Card.
+Only one wild card can be used by a country in a given event - so if a country has both the 2023 World Champion and the Diamond League Champion, and they happen to be different people, then the country would need to pick which wild card to use.
+The rules allow a country to enter a fourth person in an event where they have an athlete qualified via wild card.

 Field events